414.041 Consolidation of municipalities.

 (1) submitting to the director a resolution of the city council of each affected municipality;

-(2) submitting to the director a petition signed by five percent or more of the resident voters of a municipality who voted for governor at the last general election; or
+(2) submitting to the director a petition signed by a number of residents eligible to vote equivalent to five percent or more of the resident voters of a municipality who voted for governor at the last general election; or

 (3) by the director.

 (c) The petition or resolution shall set forth the following information about each included municipality: name, description of boundaries, the reasons for requesting the consolidation and the names of all parties entitled to mailed notice under section 414.09.